A useful guide to radiator valves

 Manual valves are available in both straight and angled designs and feature a variety of contemporary and traditional styles.

-These clever valves give you temperature control at the turn of a dial, can potentially reduce your energy consumption and can also save you money in the long run on energy bills.
+These clever radiator valves give you temperature control at the turn of a dial, can potentially reduce your energy consumption and can also save you money on energy bills.

 Thermostatic radiator valves (also known as TRVs) measure the temperature in the room and then adapt the heat output of the radiator.